Hydrostatic and Oncotic Pressures

 Tissue (interstitial) Oncotic Pressure (Πi)

 The oncotic pressure of the interstitial fluid depends on the interstitial protein concentration and the reflection coefficient of the capillary wall.
 The more permeable the capillary barrier is to proteins, the higher the interstitial oncotic pressure.
 This pressure is also determined by the amount of fluid filtration into the interstitium.
 For example, increased capillary filtration decreases interstitial protein concentration and reduces the oncotic pressure.
-This effect of filtration on protein concentration also serves as a mechanism to limit capillary filtration.
+A reduction in the interstitial oncotic pressure increases the net oncotic pressure across the capillary endothelium (πC - πi), which opposes filtration and promotes reabsorption thereby serving as a mechanism to limit capillary filtration.
 In a "typical" tissue, tissue oncotic pressure is about 5 mmHg (i.e., much lower than capillary plasma oncotic pressure).